Matt-Mf/Mio-Sito/content/about.md

 Remember that email is on of the worst protocol for privacy and security. **Use end-to-end encrypted services when possible.**

-Some on-the-fly utilities for this scope are: hat.sh - cryptpad.fr - cryptomator.org
+>Some on-the-fly utilities for this scope are: gpg4usb.org - hat.sh - cryptpad.fr - cryptomator.org

 -------